500g lamb mince

 Put mince, onion, ginger, garlic and coriander leaves into a large bowl.
 The best way to mix is with clean hands.
 Roll tablespoonfuls of mixture into meatballs.
 Put on a plate and refrigerate 30 minutes.

 Heat a large frypan over medium heat.
 Add curry paste.
 Cook 2 minutes, stirring until aromatic.
-Add tomato sauce and water.
+Add tomato pasta sauce and water.
 Bring to the boil, stirring.
 Add lamb balls and reduce heat to simmer, uncovered for 30 minutes.
 Make sure meatballs don’t stick to the base of the pan, but don’t move them too much.

 Serve on top of steamed rice with torn coriander leaves and pappadums.